Munfred/vilsongroh.org/README.md

 The Vilson Groh Institute is a Brazilian nonprofit that supports a network of 8 organizations built over 40 years of grassroots work in  marginalized communities.
 Today this network reaches over 6000 students across their educational programs, and 20000 individuals across community and family support programs.
 The institute’s focus is on providing opportunity to at-risk youth, by supporting families, providing full time and part time educational programs, helping train and equip individuals for their first job, and providing scholarships for technical and university level education.

 This network of 8 organizations was created largely due to a lifetime of work fostering dialogue and amassing tremendous goodwill across society from the Institute’s namesake: Vilson Groh.
-Vilson is a Catholic priest who in 1979 moved to the marginalized community of Monte Serrat in Florianópolis and devoted his life to enfranchising marginalized communities, using lifelong education and advocacy to bridge pervasive urban exclusion.
-This work continues today: now 68, living in the same place in Monte Serrat and still going strong, Vilson continues to use the respect, goodwill and convening power he earned over a lifetime of work dedicated to others to advance social justice through education and community.
+Forty years ago Vilson moved to the marginalized community of Monte Serrat in Florianópolis and devoted his life to enfranchising marginalized communities, using lifelong education and advocacy to bridge pervasive urban exclusion.
+This work continues today: now 68, living in the same place in Monte Serrat and still going strong, Vilson continues to use the respect, goodwill and convening power he earned over a lifetime of work dedicated to others to advance social and economic opportunity through innovative education and community programs.

 ## Impact over the last 10 years